robingould/anki-contacts/README.md

 # anki contacts
-Simple toy CRUD App with an Angular frontend client and a Go backend.
+Practice toy CRUD App with an Angular frontend client and a Go backend.
 Uses MySQL as the database.
-Don't forget to call your loved ones.
+Normal contact app that reminds you to call your loved ones.

 ## Starting
 ```bash